Posted by Robert Vamosi on August 12, 2016

 Researchers have disclosed a cryptographic flaw that affects keyless entry systems for Volkswagens manufactured between 1995 and 2016.

-In a paper, paper, researchers Flavio D. Garcia and David Oswald, University of Birmingham; Timo Kasper, Kasper & Oswald GmbH; Pierre Pavlidès, University of Birmingham, were able to recover the cryptographic algorithms and keys from electronic control units, and able to clone a VW Group remote control and gain unauthorized access to a vehicle.
+In a paper, researchers Flavio D. Garcia and David Oswald, University of Birmingham; Timo Kasper, Kasper & Oswald GmbH; and Pierre Pavlidès, University of Birmingham, were able to recover the cryptographic algorithms and keys from electronic control units, and able to clone a VW Group remote control and gain unauthorized access to a vehicle.
 A correlation-based attack on Hitag2 allows the recovery of the cryptographic key and thus cloning of the remote control with four to eight rolling codes, they said.

-Affected are Volkwagens and models from the company’s Audi, Seat, and Skoda brands.
+Affected are Volkswagens and models from the company’s Audi, Seat, and Skoda brands.
 While it does not allow the attacker to drive off with the car, it does allow the attackers to enter the vehicle.
 The researchers admit that it is a fairly sophisticated attack, but nonetheless possible.